How to Choose the Best Free SEO Tools for your Business

 Screaming Frog

-Screaming Frog is superb at scraping a site, much like a search engine would.
-It runs its rule over all links and pages of the website offering data on Status Codes, Page Titles, Meta Descriptions, Robots Meta Data and puts it all into a filterable spreadsheet.
+Screaming Frog is superb at scraping a site, much like a search engine.
+It runs its rule over all links and pages of the website, offering data on Status Codes, Page Titles, Meta Descriptions, and metadata and puts it all into a filterable spreadsheet.

 DeepCrawl

-Deepcrawl offers a similar service to Screaming Frog, however, is a lot easier to use if you’re new to Technical SEO.
-Instead of the spreadsheet you get from Screamingfrog, you get it in simple visual information in the form of graphs and charts.
+Deepcrawl offers a similar service to Screaming Frog; however, it is a lot easier to use if you’re new to Technical SEO.
+Instead of the spreadsheet from Screamingfrog, you get simple visual information in graphs and charts.

 Another feather in its cap is its ability to identify content, highlighting any missing titles, duplicate pages, the length of the content and much much more.
 This post could go on for a while due to the inordinate amount of features it has.
 So here’s a little further reading for you.